SynapseWeb/PyReconstruct/readme.md

 ## Launching PyReconstruct the first time

 PyReconstruct depends (hence, "dependencies") on other Python packages to run.
-These packages can be downloaded manually if you prefer managing them yourself or can be checked for and installed if necessary through automated scripts.
+Installing and checking dependencies is done automatically, but they can be downloaded manually if you prefer managing them yourself.

+### Mac

+For Mac users, some dependencies require Xcode to be installed.
+Xcode can be downloaded [here](https://apps.apple.com/us/app/xcode/id497799835?mt=12).

 ### Automated installation

-If you don't want to hassle with installing dependencies manually, we have written convenience scripts that do this for you before launching PyReconstruct.
+If you don't want to hassle with installing dependencies manually, we have written convenience scripts that do this.

 1. Open the PyReconstruct repository.
-(This is the location you entered for *local path* when cloning the repository.
-If you don't remember where this is, in the GitHub Desktop app, click on the `Show in Explorer` button in the middle of the window.)
+(This is the location where the original install script was stored).
 2. Open the `launch` subdirectory.
-3. Double-click on your operating system's launch script (e.g., `windows_run.bat` or `mac_run.app`).
+3. Double-click on your operating system's launch script (e.g., `windows_run.bat` or `mac_run.command`).
-4. A console window will open and installation will be begin if necessary.
+4. A console window will open and installation will begin if necessary.
 5. Wait until dependencies have been installed.
 (This might take several minutes.)
 6. After installation, PyReconstruct will be opened.
-7. Any time you'd like to run PyReconstruct, you can reopen the launch script.
-(If changes have been made to the dependencies, they will be automatically downloaded before the application is opened.)
+7. Any time you'd like to run PyReconstruct, you can reopen the launch script (this script will automatically check for any updates and download them automatically).
-8. Make a shortcut of the launch file and place it anywhere on your computer you'd like.
+8. Make a shortcut/alias of the launch file and place it anywhere on your computer you'd like.
 (Note: Only move the shortcut and not the launch script itself.)

 ### Manual installation